WebDS: An End-to-End Benchmark for Web-based Data Science: Experimental Setup

 \subsection{Evaluation Protocol}

 Our evaluation framework combines automated and subjective assessment to robustly evaluate agents in complex, multi-step tasks.
-In particular, we provide two evalutions for each task, an automated binary evaluation and a subjective 1--5 score given by an LLM judge. \paragraph{Automated Evalution} For tasks with reference ground truths (e.g. extracting factual statistics) we assign binary labels: \textit{SUCCESSFUL / UNSUCCESSFUL}.
-These are determined by a language model comparing the agent's final output or action to ground truth. \paragraph{Subjective Evaluation via LLM} To evaluate open-ended tasks (e.g. generating a Reddit post with statistics), we build on the \textit{LLM-as-a-Judge} paradigm introduced by Web Voyager \cite{}, which classified outcomes based solely on the final 15 screenshots of a trajectory.
-We extend this method in two key ways (1) we have the LLM provide a more informative 1–5 integer score, along with rationale and failure analysis, enabling more granular agent iteration; and (2) instead of relying on the final states alone, we evaluate the full trajectory by summarizing each observation and analyzing $\left(\text{observation},\;\text{action},\;\text{next observation}\right)$ triplets throughout the task, resulting in more reliable and interpretable scores, which are assigned as follows:
+In particular, we provide two evaluations for each task, an automated binary evaluation and a subjective 1--5 score given by an LLM judge. \paragraph{Automated Evaluation} For tasks with reference ground truths (e.g., extracting factual statistics) we assign binary labels: \textit{SUCCESSFUL / UNSUCCESSFUL}.
+These are determined by a language model comparing the agent's final output or action to ground truth. \paragraph{Subjective Evaluation via LLM} To evaluate open-ended tasks (e.g., generating a Reddit post with statistics), we build on the \textit{LLM-as-a-Judge} paradigm introduced by WebVoyager \citep{he2024webvoyagerbuildingendtoendweb}, which classified outcomes based solely on the final 15 screenshots of a trajectory.
+We extend this method in two key ways (1) we have the LLM provide a more informative 1–5 integer score, along with rationale and failure analysis, enabling more granular agent iteration; and (2) instead of relying on the final states alone, we evaluate the full trajectory by summarizing each observation and analyzing $\left(\text{observation},\;\text{action},\;\text{next observation}\right)$ triplets throughout the task, resulting in more reliable and interpretable scores, which are assigned as follows: \paragraph{Human Validation of Evaluation Harness} To validate our subjective scoring method, we first conducted a human verification study.
+We had CS undergraduate annotators independently rate a random sample of 400 task-trajectory pairs and found that our evaluation harness achieved 93\% status agreement with the human assessments.